NiteshMethani/niteshmethani.github.io/index.md

 I worked in Nvidia Graphics Pvt.
 Ltd. from June 2012 - June 2015 as a System Software Engineer in Resource Manager- Professional Soultions Group team.

 # Academic Details
-I have completed my B.Tech from Visvesvaraya National Institute of Technology, Nagpur in Computer Science and Engineering in 2012.
+I have completed my B.Tech from VNIT, Nagpur in Computer Science and Engineering in 2012.

 # Contact: